prachi-singh/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

 The following histogram graphically shows the total number of steps, mean and median of the new dataset `imputedata`.
-The mean value of the total number of steps taken per day (1.0766189 &times; 10<sup>4</sup>) is highlighted by a vertical red line, the median (1.0766189 &times; 10<sup>4</sup>) by a vertical green line.
+The mean value of the total number of steps taken per day (1.0766189\times 10^{4}) is highlighted by a vertical red line, the median (1.0766189\times 10^{4}) by a vertical green line.
 The mean and the median overlap, and the peak of days with no recorded steps is gone.
 Both values have increased compared to the original data set.
 The increase of the mean, however, is much stronger.

 ```r